 Cancelling your IELTS test

-Please note that refunds can take four to six days to process.
+Please note that refunds can take four to six weeks to process.

+To cancel your UKVI or Life Skills test, please download and complete our Request for Refund and send it to via email to firstname.lastname@example.org.
 (Please note that you need to sign the form.)
-You can find the documents below in the download section.
+You can find the document below in the download section.

 Please note that we do not accept sick notes issued by family members.

 Copies sent by fax or email are not accepted.

 Requesting a test day transfer

 If you need to change the date of your test from the date you originally booked, you can request a test day transfer up to five weeks before the test date for IELTS on Paper, up to 2 weeks before the test date for IELTS on Computer, free of charge.

 Please note that the new test date must be within three months of the original date.
 In cases of illness, a transfer is possible if an original medical certificate is provided within five working days of the test date, together with the Test Date Transfer Form.
 You will need to request the test day transfer from your official test centre.

 If you receive a transfer to new test date (either before the test or due to illness) and are ill on the second test date, then you are not entitled to a refund of the test fee nor to any further transfer to a new test date.